tsartrooper/StoreReviewer/README.md

 ## Prerequisites

 - Ensure that **MySQL server** is up and running.
-- The following database schema assumes the database is already created (e.g., `store_reviews_database`).
 - The schema supports multiple user types, store records, and a rating system with statistical views for reporting.

 ---